 Open House signs must be related to a current listing.

-PERSONAL SIGNS

-Personal signs relate to a personal or family event (e.g., birthday celebration, graduation, birth announcement, etc).

-Personal signs may not contain a commercial theme or message, nor contain words or graphics that identify or promote any commercial product, industry, goods, service and/or enterprise, or the like.

 GARAGE AND ESTATE SALE SIGNS

 Signs must conform to the following: (i) not exceed 10" x 30" in dimension, (ii) be tastefully made, (iii) generic signs only containing the words "GARAGE SALE" or “ESTATE SALE” and an arrow.